osmosis-labs/docs/docs/osmosis-core/modules/superfluid/README.md

 ```

 This query returns a list of all the superfluid delegations of a
 specific delegator.
-The return value includes, the validator delgated to
+The return value includes, the validator delegated to
 and the delegated coins (both denom and amount).

 The return value of the query also includes the `total_delegated_coins`